 Most lenders want to see that you either have a steady job or a job offer.
 The longer your history of steady employment is, the better.
 Most lenders are looking for six to 12 months of steady employment.
 How high does your income need to be?
 That all depends on your debt-to-income ratio.

-Debt to income ratio (DTI)
+Debt-to-income ratio (DTI)

 A DTI looks at your ability to manage monthly payments based on your income and your debts.
 Your DTI is calculated by dividing your monthly debt payments by your monthly gross income.
-Most lenders are looking for a DTI no higher than 35 to 40%.
+Most lenders are looking for a DTI no higher than 35% to 40%.

 most lenders will consider.
 However, there are a couple of lenders who will go as low as 660, including Earnest

 Who isn’t eligible for a refinance?